libp2p/specs/multistream-2.0/spec.md

 <data length (varint)>
 ```

-The initiator can transition to a single one of these streams by sending:
+The where the receiver can transition to a single one of these streams by
+sending:

 ```
 <stream number>
 0
 ```

+And the initiator responds the same way to finish off the transition.

-This effectively aborts all the other streams, allowing the chosen stream to
+This aborts all the other streams, allowing the chosen stream to completely take
-completely take over the channel.
+over the channel.

-To actually *select* a protocol on a bidirectional channel, the receiver simply
-uses one of the other multistream protocols to pick a protocol.

 Note: A *simple* implementation of this protocol would simply send a sequence of
 protocols as `<stream number 1><length><multistream/use>...<stream number
 2><length><multistream/use>...` and then wait for the other side to select the
 appropriate protocol.

 * [ ] Q: The current framing system is dead simple but inefficient in some
       cases.
 Specifically, one can't just (a) read a *single* header and then